JohnDGodwin/sandbox/radxa_pi_zero_3w/headless_setup.md

-<h1>Headless Mode -- connection of wifi, setup of autoconnect to your home wifi, and installation of ssh </h1>
+<h1>Headless Mode -- connection of wifi, setup of autoconnect to your home wifi </h1>

 <h3>initial connection</h3>